 Main disability reforms since 2000

 Denmark and Sweden have both introduced restrictions on eligibility criteria to disability benefits in recent decades.
 These restrictions are part of a larger trend of political reforms intended to keep people with health problems on the labour market.
 In 2013 Denmark tightened the medical criteria for disability pension.
-Permanent disability benefits only granted for people with so little workability that they cannot comply with a normal job or a flexjob.
+Permanent disability benefits are only granted for people with so little workability that they cannot comply with a normal job or a flexjob.
 If there is any prospect of improved workability after further treatment or rehabilitation they will have to take part in mandatory vocational rehabilitation.
 At the same time the subsidized flexjob scheme was expanded to include people with a workability down to as little as a few hours per week13,14.
 A previous reform of the disability benefits in 2003 had focused on creating incentives to remain in employment.
 However, the lack of expected effects on attachment to the labour market lead to the restrictions on eligibility criteria in 2013.
 In 2014, a reform of the sickness insurance benefits was introduced where assessment of the workability was advanced from after one year to five months of benefits.
 Claimants evaluated to be at risk of further sickness absence are offered a vocational rehabilitation program15.

 In Sweden, similar changes started already in the 1990s after a strong increase in spending on sickness and disability benefits in the 1980s to levels twice as high as in Denmark.
-Eligibilty criteria for disability pension was limited to only medical criteria without any consideration of local labour market conditions9.
+Eligibility criteria for disability pension were limited to only medical criteria without any consideration of local labour market conditions9.
 In 2003, the disability benefits became part of the sickness insurance to create a coherent insurance that would encompass all types of replacement income due to reduced workability.
 Several organizational efforts have also been introduced to ensure a more strict and efficient practice.
 In 2005, the assessment of disability benefit claimants was centralized to a single governmental agency with the intention to ensure a uniform treatment of citizens as regional variations in sickleave and disability benefits – that could not be explained by differences in health had been observed.
 The changes in 2005 were thus more in implemetation than actual change of legislation 16.
 In 2008, the eligibility criteria for disability benefits were tightened further.
 Previously, disability benefits had been granted on a temporary or permanent basis, but from 2008 only people with permanently reduced workability would be eligible.
-The refom also introduced “rehabilitation chain”, with repeated assessments of workability at fixed time intervals.
+The reform also introduced “rehabilitation chain”, with repeated assessments of workability at fixed time intervals.
 Further the reform limited the benefit period to one year.
-Benefit levels have gradually been lowered in both countries15 and overall policies have moved from a focus on economical security and vocational rehabilitation to a focus on economic incentives to work16 and stricter eligibility criteria for disability benefits.
+Benefit levels have gradually been lowered in both countries15 and overall policies have moved from a focus on economic security and vocational rehabilitation to a focus on economic incentives to work16 and stricter eligibility criteria for disability benefits.

 Reforms in a labour market context

 The implementation of the political initiatives described above has taken place in a context with increasing demands on the labour market.
-Though the changes in self-reported physical and psychosocial demands have been surprisingly small according to Eurofound-data for the periode 2005-2015, rising mental demands have been observed in public services like health and education17.
+Though the changes in self-reported physical and psychosocial demands have been surprisingly small according to Eurofound-data for the period 2005-2015, rising mental demands have been observed in public services like health and education17.
 These findings have been partly confirmed by national surveys in Denmark and Sweden18,19.
 In Sweden, it has been found that job strain (high mental demands combined with low decision latitude) has increased in the workforce in general over the period and, especially, among women.
 This is partly a consequence of service sector expansion, but most of the rise in strain has taken place within job categories, primarily in welfare services such as care and education19.